All Episodes

 Back after this.

-Hey the way, folks, I have an addendum here to the ports deal story that I had uh uh uh whenever I did it.
+Anyway, folks, I have an addendum here to the Ports Deal story that I had whenever I did it last hour.

-Last hour, you know, the Portsdeal story is that the members of Congress, they're not they're not slowing down at all.
+You know, the Ports Deal story is that the members of Congress, they're not slowing down.

-They get a new agency, they're gonna they're gonna police every one of these deals for some foreign terrorist outfit, wants to buy our terminals or our ports, and they're gonna make sure, folks, that it doesn't happen.
+They're going to police every one of these deals where some foreign terrorist outfit wants to buy our terminals or our ports, and they're going to make sure, folks, that it doesn't happen.

 Not like last time.

-Top executives of seventeen major U.S. financial institutions expressed concerns about Congress adopting far reaching proposals to overhaul reviews of foreigners buying U.S. assets like ports.
+Top executives of 17 major U.S. financial institutions expressed concerns about Congress adopting far-reaching proposals to overhaul reviews of foreigners buying U.S. assets like ports.

 The leaders of J.P.
-Morgan Chase and Company, Citigroup, Met the Life, Goldman Sachs Group, and others wrote the Senate banking committee chairman Richard Shelby, the head of a Thursday meeting where lawmakers will work on legislation to reform the uh U.S. review process.
+Morgan Chase and Company, Citigroup, Met the Life, Goldman Sachs Group, and others wrote the Senate Banking Committee Chairman Richard Shelby, ahead of a Thursday meeting where lawmakers will work on legislation to reform the U.S. review process.

 They also warned that legislation chilling foreign investment could lead other countries to retaliate.

-They also go on to point out if you go overboard on this, you're going to have a lot fewer people wanting to go through the whole hassle of investing in this country in the first place.
+And they also go on to point out: if you go overboard on this, you're going to have a lot fewer people wanting to go through the whole hassle of investing in this country in the first place.

-And I'm telling you, I mean, I don't care what you think about how the ports deal ended up, this it's become an obsession now with with these guys.
+And I'm telling you, I don't care what you think about how the ports deal ended up.

-They're good, this this is just especially in light of other things happening out there.
+This is just, especially in light of other things happening out there.

 All right, back to the phones.